bruvellu/cephalic-furrow/3-text/furrow.md

 ## Embryo fixation and *in situ* hybridization

-For *Drosophila*, we transferred dechorionated embryos to a glass vial containing equal volumes of 4% paraformaldehyde in PBS and N-heptane, and let the vial shaking at 215rpm for 45min.
+For *Drosophila*, we transferred dechorionated embryos to a glass vial containing equal volumes of 4% paraformaldehyde in PBS and n-Heptane, and let the vial shaking at 215rpm for 45min.
 After removing the fixative (lower phase) using a glass pipet, we added an equal volume of 100% methanol, and shook the vial vigorously by hand for 1min.
-We then removed the N-heptane (upper phase) and collected the embryos on the bottom to an eppendorf tube and washed several times with 100% methanol.
+We then removed the n-Heptane (upper phase) and collected the embryos on the bottom to an eppendorf tube and washed several times with 100% methanol.
 Samples were stored at -20°C.
 For Clogmia, we used the same protocol, but diluted the fixative in 0.5x PBS.